 There exists, at the present time, three distinct and separate parties in the Cherokee country, each petitioning the government of the United States for a redress of grievances.
-The first are atellightel present a plain, called the "old settlers," formerly composing the "Cherokee nation west of the Mississippi river."
+The first are called the "old settlers," formerly composing the "Cherokee nation west of the Mississippi river."
 The second is known as the "treaty party," composed of the remnant of those who signed and approved the treaty of 1835, which ceded to the United States all the country owned and occupied by the Cherokees east of the Mississippi, and from which circumstance it derives its name.
-The third is called the "anti-treaty," or "Ross party," who have obtained possession of the Cherokee country and government, under the operation of the treaty 1835, although they always repudiated that treaty, declared if a coercive measure, negotiated with a minority of the nation, and a "fraud practised upon the Cherokee people and upon the United States."
-These three parties are represented by deputations now at the seat of govenselves and by their counsel; and the undersigned will now in as succinct a manner as possible, to make it intelligible, present a plain, fair, unbiassed statement of the whole case, taken from various traties, memorials and other public documents, bearing upon the issue.
+The third is called the "anti-treaty," or "Ross party," who have obtained possession of the Cherokee country and government, under the operation of the treaty 1835, although they always repudiated that treaty, declared it a coercive measure, negotiated with a minority of the nation, and a "fraud practised upon the Cherokee people and upon the United States."
+These three parties are represented by deputations now at the seat of government.
+The grievances complained of have heretofore been submitted to the President, Secretary of War, and Congress, by themselves and by their counsel; and the undersigned will now in as succinct a manner as possible, to make it intelligible, present a plain, fair, unbiassed statement of the whole case, taken from various treaties, memorials and other public documents, bearing upon the issue.
 The pretensions and claims of the parties shall be taken up in the order in which they are above placed.

-1st.-The origin of the Cherokee nation west of the Mississippi, giving the causes which led to their separation from the parent tribe, their struggles in the west, the proud elevation they atment.
-The grievances complained of have heretofore been submitted to the President, Secretary of War, and Congress, by themtained as a civilized nation, with the causes which produced their present deplorable condition, and gave rise to their present claim against the United States.
+1st.-The origin of the Cherokee nation west of the Mississippi, giving the causes which led to their separation from the parent tribe, their struggles in the west, the proud elevation they attained as a civilized nation, with the causes which produced their present deplorable condition, and gave rise to their present claim against the United States.